Steel Mills

 February 5, 2025

-The leader of the United Steelworkers (USW) wants the lawsuit filed by U.S. Steel and Nippon Steel against him to be thrown out.
+Cleveland-Cliffs and the United Steelworkers (USW) want the lawsuits filed against them by U.S. Steel and Nippon Steel to be thrown out.

-USW International President David McCall filed a motion to dismiss the litigation in the United States District Court for the Western District of Pennsylvania, according to a statement from the Pittsburgh-based union.
+Cleveland-Cliffs Inc., its Chairman, President, and CEO, Lourenco Goncalves, and USW International President David McCall filed motions this week in the United States District Court for the Western District of Pennsylvania to dismiss the litigation.

 Recall that USS and Nippon filed two lawsuits after former President Joe Biden blocked the companies’ merger.
 Biden’s move came after a Committee on Foreign Investment in the United States (CFIUS) review highlighting the deal’s alleged threat to national security.

-This week, opening briefs were filed in the first lawsuit against the US government.
+This week, U.S. Steel and Nippon Steel filed opening briefs in the first lawsuit against the US government.

-The second lawsuit targets McCall and Cleveland-Cliffs’ Lourenco Goncalves claiming they illegally coordinated to undermine the USS/Nippon deal.
-This is the suit McCall is seeking to have dismissed.
+The second lawsuit targets Cliffs, Goncalves, and McCall, claiming they illegally coordinated to undermine the USS/Nippon deal.
+This is the suit Cliffs and USW are seeking to have dismissed.

-USS and Nippon allege that, by speaking out strongly against the merger, McCall and the USW, by extension, violated federal antitrust laws and Pennsylvania tort laws.
+USS and Nippon allege that, by speaking out strongly against the merger, Goncalves and McCall and the USW, by extension, violated federal antitrust laws and Pennsylvania tort laws.

 However, the union sees this differently: The suit is “a frivolous and unsubstantiated attack on our union simply for exercising our First Amendment rights,” it said on Wednesday.